awsdocs/amazon-sumerian-user-guide/doc-source/editor-tools.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sumerian/latest/userguide/images/tools-timeline.png)

-For more information, see \.
+For more information, see [The Amazon Sumerian Timeline Component](entities-timeline.md)\.